Outdoor adventures made easier for you at Go Wild!

 |Postage for mailing or shipping||actual and direct cost|

-The DNR Records Officer maintains general information to help requesters locate records and provides policy and procedural information to comply with the records laws.
+The DNR Open Records Coordinator maintains general information to help requesters locate records and provides policy and procedural information to comply with the records laws.